-Because the claimant's separation was disqualifying, benefits were paid to which he was not entitled.
+Because the claimant's separation was disqualifying, benefits were paid to which she was not entitled.
 The unemployment insurance law provides that benefits must be recovered from a claimant who receives benefits and is later determined to be ineligible for those benefits, even though the claimant acted in good faith and was not otherwise at fault.
 However, the overpayment will not be recovered when it is based on a reversal on appeal of an initial determination to award benefits on an issue regarding the claimant's employment separation if: (1) the benefits were not received due to any fraud or willful misrepresentation by the claimant and (2) the employer did not participate in the initial proceeding to award benefits.
 The employer will not be charged for benefits if it is determined that they did participate in the fact-finding interview.
 Iowa Code § 96.3(7).

 In this case, the claimant has received benefits but was not eligible for those benefits.
-Since the employer did not participate in the fact-finding interview by telephone, or by submitting detailed factual information of the quantity and quality that, if unrebutted, would be sufficient to result in a decision favorable to the employer, the claimant is not obligated to repay to the agency the benefits he received in connection with this employer's account, and this employer's account may be charged for benefits paid.
+Since the employer did participate in the fact-finding interview by submitting detailed documents that included factual information of the quantity and quality that if unrebutted would be sufficient to result in a decision favorable to the employer, the claimant is obligated to repay to the agency the regular unemployment insurance benefits she received in connection with this employer's account, and this employer's account may not be charged for those benefits paid.
+As such, the claimant is overpaid unemployment insurance benefits of \$5,292.00 from May 10, 2020 through August 22, 2020 and must repay the agency those benefits.